 1999: For a couple years leading up to this I taught myself to be a graphic/web designer and left the production company to work for a couple of design houses.
 Made a small career out of it before the IT bubble burst in 2001.

-2006: Shifted gears to become a stay at home dad.
-During several nights of sleep deprivation caring for my baby, I focused on digital mixed media abstract art and had some of my work displayed in a handful of galleries around the country a year later.
+2006: Become a stay at home dad.
+During several nights of sleep deprivation caring for my baby, I focused on digital mixed media abstract art and within a year had some of my work displayed in a handful of galleries around the country.

 2009: Comics were the furthest thing from my mind when God planted the entire concept of my first comic in my head.
 Everything was there, I just had to get it on paper.
 FRIK is a medieval warrior who is forced to work at a medieval fast food restaurant and fights goblins and ninjas on the side.
 It was released online early 2010 and soon after in print.

 2013: As my son was growing up, he would often say or do quirky things, and I would write them down in a notebook.
 Over time I had enough material where I created my next comic, HOLES IN IT, a story about an artist dad and his quirky son.
 About half of the comic is actual real events that happened, some word for word.

 2015: Earlier in the year God popped in my head suggesting I start teaching a comic class to kids.
 I completely dismissed it because at the time I was trying to figure out how I was going to get back into the workforce now that my son was a full time student.
 “Stay at home Dad” no longer applied to me and I was freaking out about finding a job.

 A month later my son bragged to his school’s art teacher about me making comics and she emailed inviting me to teach a one hour class to each of the third grade classes.
 At that point I said, “Ok God, I get the hint!”
 A meager six months later, I started teaching my KIDS COMIC WORKSHOP around town and my very first two classes filled up!